 Located in the heart of Ontario’s recreational resort market, Georgian Woodlands Phase IV is the final phase of a fifty year old community by visionary developer, George Fleming.
-Tucked at the base of Blue Mountain, on lands originally owned by the family of Sir Sandford Fleming (George’s great uncle), Georgian Woodlands is a collection of the finest recreational estate homes in the Georgian Triangle.
+Tucked at the base of Blue Mountain on land originally owned by the family of Sir Sandford Fleming, Georgian Woodlands is a collection of the finest recreational estate homes in the Georgian Triangle.

 The project involved a complex assortment of review agency and processes which included Niagara Escarpment Commission, Grey Sauble Conservation Authority, Ontario Ministry of Transportation, Ontario Ministry of Environment, Town of the Blue Mountains, and County of Grey.
 Site servicing is now complete and house construction underway.Print This Post | Back to Case Stories